RajVarsani/repoverse/README.md

   accessToken: 'ghp_YourGitHubPersonalAccessTokenHere',
 };

-// Create an instance of the service const service = new RepoSyncService(config);
+const repoverse = new Repoverse(config);

-// Example repository information and commits
-// Source repo shoule be in the config repositories list const sourceRepo = 'example-user/repo-to-sync-1';
+// Source repository should be in the 'owner/repo' format and present in the config's repositories list const sourceRepo = 'your-organization/source-repo';
 const commits = [
+  // Your array of commit objects to synchronize
   {
     author: {
       email: 'author@example.com',